Kakamotobi/Learned/DSA/13-Binary-Heaps.md

     while (idx > 0) {
       // Find index of parent.
       let parentIdx = Math.floor((idx - 1)/2);
-      // If val is less than its parent, break. if (this.values[idx] < this.values[parentIdx]) break;
+      // If val is less than its parent, the value is in its correct place. if (this.values[idx] < this.values[parentIdx]) break;
       else {
         // Swap places.